15 SMART Goals Examples for Kids

 R: Choosing a new chapter book from the library each month makes this goal relatable to the overall goal of reading more for pleasure and not just schoolbooks.

-T: The activity will take place every month for six months.
-This gives a specific ending date to aim for.
+T: The activity will take place every six months.
+This gives a specific ending date for which to aim.

 13. Learn to Budget